 1. This guitar is available in both right handed and left handed version.
 Even it is not showing in lefty version, we still able to customize this guitar in left handed for you.
 You just have to tell us when you place the order.

-2. If you want to place the order, just place the order follow the check out or send us email, we will help you to place your customize order.
+2. If you want to place the order, just send us email, we will help you to place your customize order.

 Follow me to see how much we already done for you and some thing you should know.